“My life changed when I experienced an intensive, communal school of ministry apprenticeship.”

 These Missional Discipleship Communities (MDC’s) are a central part of the mission and vision of Woodland Hills.

-The SOMA school itself will be an intensive experience of Missional Discipleship Community for 9 months.
+The SOMA school itself is an intensive experience of Missional Discipleship Community for 9 months.
 And our hope is that after completing SOMA, students will prayerfully consider joining one of our existing MDC’s (covenant house church communities), or perhaps help us plant new MDC’s either locally or globally.